Final report of the Great Risk Transfer

 Our interim findings

-Since the start of 2020 we have been collecting evidence from actuaries and interested stakeholders about how the Great Risk Transfer is manifesting in practice, how this is affecting people, and what can be done to help those who may be disadvantaged by the trend.
+At the start of 2020 we began collecting evidence from actuaries and interested stakeholders about how the Great Risk Transfer is manifesting in practice, how this is affecting people, and what can be done to help those who may be disadvantaged by the trend.

-The interim report sets out what we now understand about the extent of the Great Risk Transfer, and its implications for society, informed by the insights we have gathered through our recent call for evidence.
+The interim report sets out what we now understand about the extent of the Great Risk Transfer and its implications for society, informed by the insights we have gathered through our call for evidence.